-- If Submission is Approved: MHDC will apply back-up balance to the grant and determine if agency is eligible for next disbursement of 25 percent.
-Criteria to receive additional funding can be found below: - 1.
-Once sufficient back-up covering all previously disbursed funds has been received, or; - If Submission Requires Corrections: MHDC administrator will email agency's primary grant contact and provide correction and re-submission instructions.
+- If Submission is Approved: MHDC will apply back-up balance to the grant and determine if agency is eligible for next disbursement of 25 percent. - If Submission Requires Corrections: MHDC administrator will email agency's primary grant contact and provide correction and re-submission instructions.
 Grantee will need to submit an updated SOS-106 for review and processing.
 Common reasons for submission corrections include reported expenses that are paid/incurred outside of contract period, ineligible activities reported, an expired Certificate of Insurance, or missing details that are necessary for the compliance process.
 Please note that a request for corrections should be addressed in a timely manner to prevent a delay in disbursements.